No results were found...

 Some e-commerce stores offer an incentive for new subscribers, such as a discount coupon.
 If you choose to use this marketing strategy, include your discount code in the welcome email.

-To create a welcome email, you first need to set up a form or pop-up that lets people join your list.
-And you don’t have to stop with a single email, you can create multi-email workflows to create an entire welcome series.
+And you don’t have to stop with a single email; you can create multi-email workflows to create an entire welcome series.
+Check out our welcome email automation template below to get started.

 Post-purchase emails are messages you send when someone buys from your store.
 There are many different kinds, including transactional emails like shipping confirmation emails and delivery updates and marketing emails like thank you messages and surveys.